LuisEUM/InstagramScraper/README.md

 ## :memo: Read before you start:
 - This was done for educational reasons only, you are solely responsible for what you do with this tool.
 - This project was made on Windows, it may have problems with other operating systems.
+- The number of requests you can get from this api will be limited by Instagram.
 - I recommend that you use a proxy because Instagram can block your IP address.
 - Make sure that the installation has been successful before using the API.